Phone: (905) 525-9140 ext: 27813

 Dr. Harris is particularly interested in developing treatment interventions that will maintain and promote recovery for individuals after stroke and traumatic brain injury.
 She is interested in sensori-motor recovery post stroke and the development of interventions that utilize motor learning and task-oriented practice.
 Current research focuses on return to driving intervention, measurement of upper limb performance, and motivation to engage in rehabilitation in neurological populations.
 Developing and exploring the role of occupational therapy in caring for critically ill adults and examining gender based differences in recovery from neurological conditions is a growing research area.

 Jocelyn teaches topic areas of neuro-rehabilitation across the curriculum.
 She is interested in evolving teaching methods within problem based learning and tutorials.
 In the OT program she teaches mainly in the Professional Reasoning and Skills courses as well as Problem Based Tutorials.

-Dr. Harris will not be taking Graduate Students at this time.
+Dr. Harris will be taking Graduate Students for a start date September 2018